I Know What a Roof Is, So What is The Roofline?

 So where does the roofline fit in?

 “Roofline” is a generic term that refers to the area between the first tile on a pitched (sloping) roof and the back of a building’s wall cavity.
 The confusion exists because the elements that comprise the Roofline are used interchangeably.
-The four components are:
+The three components are:

 - barge boards